anishah78/Web-App-DevOps-Project/README.md

 Finally, you would now use the following command terraform init to initalise the directory.

 ## Defining and AKS cluster
-Define the subsequent input variables:
+### Define the subsequent input variables:
+input variables:
 1. **aks_cluster_name:** (Represents the name of the AKS cluster to be created).
 2. **cluster_location:** (Specifies the Azure region where the AKS cluster will be deployed).
 3. **dns_prefix:** (Defines the DNS prefix of the cluster).